fmxsh/f3c/f3c-spec.md

 | [literal]    | Literal    | Retrieving | The data associated with an identifier.     |

 These two serve different purpose. _Identifier_ is a field of data that identifies another field of data which is called a _literal_.
 Functionally, _identifier_ is matched against an user-given identifier when querying.
 The literal is consequently retrieved or not, depending on the match.

-Two modes of identifiers are possible: _implicit identifier_ and _explicit identifier_.

-In case of _implicit identifier_: _empty_ is specified as the identifier.
-The identifier is then implied and determined by the ordered sequence of in which the fields occur, based in zero-based indexing.

-In case of _explicit identifier_: _something_, an unique sequence_, is specified as the identifier to associate with the literal.

 ## Data constructs (conceptual definitions)